CynicalBusiness/PipLib/README.md

 ----

-## Features
+# Features
 PipLib, on its own, does not do much to change up the game (there are some though, see below), but it provides a powerful foundation for mods to add new and exciting things to Oxygen Not Included.

 - **Streamlined Mod Loading**
   - Have your mod loaded by the library, not the other way around
-  - Simple mod class to implement rather than having to register your mod with anything
+  - Simply mod class to implement rather than having to register your mod with anything
 - **Custom Elements**
   - Create new elements and substances within the game with ease
 - **Overhauled Research Tree**
   - New dynamic research tree that is built on-the-fly instead of hard-coded in the assets
   - Ability to add new custom techs for your new stuff!

-### Changes To the Game
+### Changes to the Game
 PipLib does make some minor changes to the game to facilitate new things.

 - **The vanilla research tree has been reorganized:** This is a result of the tree now being dynamic